-- Are deficient in credits

-- High rate of absenteeism, truancy, or frequent tardiness.

-- Extenuating Circumstances
+- Are deficient in credits - High rate of absenteeism, truancy, or frequent tardiness. - Extenuating Circumstances - Students may elect to take this course if it matches their interest

 Participation: 11th/12th grade At Risk students, who have paid employment, have the opportunity to earn elective credit and gain job skills through employment.
 The amount of credit earned (.5-2 credits per semester) will vary depending upon hours shown on their paystubs.
 Work Experience may or may not be during the regular school day.